RaneemSadeh/Contributing-to-Project-Navigator/README.md

 ## License

 By contributing to Project Navigator, you agree that your contributions will be licensed under the MIT License.

-## Questions?

-If you have questions about contributing, please:
-1. Check this document thoroughly
-2. Search existing issues and discussions
-3. Open a new discussion on GitHub
-4. Contact the maintainers

 Thank you for contributing to Project Navigator!